moss-l/bhs-js-testing/boolean-simplification.md

 the last `else if` we know we are definitely going to return `true`, either because the test condition in the `else if` will be true or because we will continue on to the final `else` clause and unconditionally return `true`.
-So we don’t really need to check the last `else if` test condition in order to determine the result which means we can collapse the last two clauses like this:
+Which means we don’t really need to check the last `else if` test condition in order to determine the final result and that means we can collapse the last two clauses like
+this:

 ```javascript
 function sleep_in(weekday, vacation) {